Publish Great Things

 - Witness to Christ—by Stewart Custer is a practical, warm-hearted, and yet scholarly explanation of the book of Acts.
 The information will provide much insight for missions students and instructors.

 - Nothing Daunted—by Gloria Repp is the story of Isobel Kuhn, a missionary to the Lisu tribe of China.
-This is an excellent book for classroom reading or student use.

 - Typical Week in the Life of a Missionary Kid—A teen on the mission field records his experiences during a normal week.
 The information can encourage class discussion about family life on the mission field.